How Beaver Builder works with blogs and custom post types (Start here)

-- If you enable Page Builder for Posts or custom post types, you can use Page Builder to add layouts to the content area of single posts.
+- If you enable Beaver Builder for posts or custom post types, you can use Beaver Builder to add layouts to the content area of single posts.

 - The Beaver Builder Theme has a number of Customizer settings that apply outside the post's content area and determine whether or not the page has a sidebar and what types of post information are displayed.
 You can also change the page template on single posts to full width or no header/footer.

 Instead of or in addition to the standard

 generated WordPress index and archive pages, you can use any of the

 Posts modules in Beaver Builder layouts to create lists of posts on static pages.
 If you use a Posts module instead of a generated archive, it may change

 how you configure WordPress to handle your blog settings.

 - If you're comfortable adding code, you can add Beaver Builder saved rows or modules above or below the post content area.

 Beaver Themer (the premium add-on for Beaver Builder), you can create layouts for generated